Effect of axial loads on implant-supported partial fixed prostheses by strain gauge analysis

 .</p>

-<p>Misfit at the abutment/prosthesis interface may lead to significant instability of the
+<p>Misfit at the abutment/prosthesis interface may lead to significant instability of the implant-supported prosthesis, which increases linearly as a function of the degree of misfit

-misfit<sup><xref rid="r20" ref-type="bibr">20</xref>
+<xref rid="r20" ref-type="bibr">20</xref>

 </sup>

-interfaces may also negatively affect the load-bearing ability of the implant-supported
+.
+The precision of the interfaces may also negatively affect the load-bearing ability of the implant-supported prosthesis

-prosthesis<sup><xref rid="r24" ref-type="bibr">24</xref>
+<xref rid="r24" ref-type="bibr">24</xref>

 </sup>

-magnitude of the forces in the peri-implantar region<sup><xref rid="r25" ref-type="bibr">25</xref>
+, affecting the magnitude of the forces in the peri-implantar region

 </sup>

-block<sup><xref rid="r08" ref-type="bibr">8</xref>
+<xref rid="r08" ref-type="bibr">8</xref>

 </sup>

-fit of the abutment/prosthesis interface have demonstrated that the precision of unitary
+.
+Studies to evaluate the fit of the abutment/prosthesis interface have demonstrated that the precision of unitary metallic structures obtained with prefabricated cylinders is better than that obtained with plastic cylinders

-with plastic cylinders<sup><xref rid="r02" ref-type="bibr">2</xref>
+<xref rid="r02" ref-type="bibr">2</xref>

-,<xref rid="r14" ref-type="bibr">14</xref>
+<xref rid="r14" ref-type="bibr">14</xref>

 </sup>

-care involved in handling multiple prostheses is very different from that involved in
+.
+However, it should be noted that the care involved in handling multiple prostheses is very different from that involved in handling single ones, and the complexity of the laboratory procedures increases proportionally to the number of fixations involved.</p>

-results<sup><xref rid="r08" ref-type="bibr">8</xref>
+<xref rid="r08" ref-type="bibr">8</xref>

-,<xref rid="r09" ref-type="bibr">9</xref>
+<xref rid="r09" ref-type="bibr">9</xref>

-,<xref rid="r15" ref-type="bibr">15</xref>
+<xref rid="r15" ref-type="bibr">15</xref>

 </sup>

-before<sup><xref rid="r08" ref-type="bibr">8</xref>
+<xref rid="r08" ref-type="bibr">8</xref>

-,<xref rid="r09" ref-type="bibr">9</xref>
+<xref rid="r09" ref-type="bibr">9</xref>

 </sup>

-and after<sup><xref rid="r15" ref-type="bibr">15</xref>
+<xref rid="r15" ref-type="bibr">15</xref>

 </sup>